Umakant04/js-hindi-youtube/README.md

 # js-hindi-youtube
-A code repo for javascript at chai aur code channel.
+A code repo for javascript at chai aur code youtube channel.